open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/foot_contact_switch_v1/README.md

 Description
 ------------
-We designed simple, low cost, lightweight and robust optical foot contact switch for our legged quadruped robot.
+We designed simple, low cost, lightweight and robust optical foot contact switch for our [quadruped robot.](../quedruped_robot_8dof_v1)
 The contact switch consists of a spring loaded aperture that is located between a led light source and a light sensor.
 External loads displace the aperture and change the light intensity measured by the sensor.
 For centering the foot we use 12 elastic silicone elements (6 on each side).